Ammar-Ishfaq/PQCryptoOnAndroid/README.md

 ## TODOs
- - [ ] Add tests for and Android device using a Post-Quantum OpenSSL client to connect to a remote TLS server.
+ - [ ] Add tests for an Android device running a post-quantum OpenSSL client to connect to a remote TLS server.
  - [ ] Provide build and testing instructions for Ubuntu and macOS